 The reality?
 It did.

 Lobdell has been involved in fundraising efforts for years — including during Autry’s tenure.
-This isn’t a new savior arriving out of nowhere.

-And maybe more importantly — the alignment.
+And even more importantly — the alignment.

 Lobdell has pointed to McNamara’s understanding of Central New York — the grit, the edge, the identity — as a reason for belief.
 McNamara, the Scranton product turned Syracuse legend, represents something donors and fans feel again.
 There’s palpable excitement back with the program.
 He’s uniting the fanbase.